tremberic/orchestration-framework/README.md

 - **Python Tool**: For custom operations (i.e. sending API requests to 3rd party services), which requires calling arbitrary Python.
 - **SQL Tool**: For supporting custom SQL pipelines built by users.
+- **MCP Tool**: For custom MCP server interactions.

 The Agent Gateway supports multi-step and multi-tool workflows.
 Users have the flexibility to create multiple Cortex Search and Cortex Analyst tools for use with the Agent Gateway.
-For a walkthrough of how to configure and run a system with all 3 types of tools, see the [Quickstart](Quickstart.ipynb) notebook.
+For a walkthrough of how to configure and run a system with all 5 types of tools, see the [Quickstart](Quickstart.ipynb) notebook.

 # Getting Started